Show Info

 5Do I have to check with the Observatory for Night Show weather updates?

 YES!
-If there's patchy cloud in the sky it's recommended that you call the Observatory and check to see if that night show is still on.
-Alternatively, you can view our ALL SKY CAMERA on our website.
+If there's patchy cloud in the sky it's recommended that you call the Observatory 1 hour out from start time.

 6What do you do if the skies cloud up during a stargazing show?